khillrdn/agrivoltaics_in_ri/README.md

-# Agrivoltaics in Rhode Island: A Dual-Use Strategy for Farmland Preservation
+# The Technical Potential of Agrivoltaics in Rhode Island
 Yale Environmental Data Science Certificate | Capstone 2025-26

 ## The Issue: